alvarosantamariagomez/sari/www/about.md

 This block allows for the uploading of files containing complementary information related to the analysis of GNSS position time series.
 The user can upload any of the following possibilities:

-* a GNSS *sitelog* file (an example of this file can be found [here](./iraf00fra_20201021.log) - only available from the online help)
+* a GNSS *sitelog* file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/iraf00fra_20201021.log))
-* a GAMIT-like *station.info* file (an example of this file can be found [here](./station.info) - only available from the online help)
+* a GAMIT-like *station.info* file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/station.info))
-* an IGS-like soln discontinuity file (an example of this file can be found [here](./soln.snx) - only available from the online help)
+* an IGS-like soln discontinuity file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/soln.snx))
 * a customized offset file to plot specific dates (for instance, earthquakes)
 * a secondary series that can be `shown` next to the primary series in green color for comparison purposes and detection of common features, or used to either `correct` the primary series to analyze the difference or `average` both the primary and secondary series values.
 For instance, a model can be subtracted a posteriori from the series (loading, post-seismic, etc.) or even the series of a nearby station in order to remove the spatially correlated signal/noise and better detect the individual equipment changes, relative motion or common variations.
 * a plate tectonic model to be `shown` on top of the series or `removed` from the series.
-The user can enter the station coordinates and the [Euler's pole](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem) parameters manually or by uploading a file (an example of this file can be found [here](./euler.txt) - only available from the online help).
+The user can enter the station coordinates and the [Euler's pole](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem) parameters manually or by uploading a file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/euler.txt)).

 Notes on the ancillary information: